ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Note:

-x509 is mainly used by industrial, health and banking sector.
+x509 is mainly used by industrial, health and banking sectors.
 Where API are very sensitives.
+It's alos often used when a strong partnership is established between two services providers.
 It requires materials, and additional infrastructure (for PKI).
 If not material, please...